-We are focused on continuing to grow the number of customers that use our platform, and specifically on growing the number of customers spending over \$5,000, or our "Core customers", and those spending over \$100,000 on an annualized basis.
-Our operating results and growth opportunity depend, in part, on our ability to attract new customers and scale within those same organizations.
+We are focused on continuing to grow the number of customers that use our platform, and specifically on growing the number of customers spending over \$5,000 on an annualized basis ("Core customers"), and those spending over \$100,000 on an annualized basis.
+Our operating results and growth opportunity depend, in part, on our ability to attract new customers and expand within those same organizations.
 We believe we have significant greenfield opportunities among addressable customers worldwide and we will continue to invest in our research and development and our sales and marketing organizations to address this opportunity.